Byzantine Clergy, a religious procession

 During the Byzantine era, especially at its beginning, many individuals were seeking spiritual excellence and striving to imitate the life of Christ.
 This often involved retreating from the world and leading an ascetic lifestyle.

-Ascetics were individuals who sought to draw closer to God by leading lives of renunciation and personal discipline.
-They could live in monastic communities, but many preferred to live as hermits in solitude and settled in remote places, such as the deserts of Egypt or the mountains of Syria.
-Byzantine ascetics were often venerated for their piety and wisdom and were considered powerful intercessors with God.
+Ascetics were individuals who sought to draw closer to God through lives of renunciation and personal discipline.
+They could live in monastic communities, but many preferred the solitude of hermit life, settling in remote places such as the deserts of Egypt, following the example of Antony the Great, or the mountains of Syria.
+Byzantine ascetics were often venerated for their piety and wisdom, considered powerful intercessors with God.
+Eremitism remained a prominent form of Byzantine monasticism until the 15th century.
+However, female hermits disappeared after the 11th century.
+In later periods, hermits were generally found on holy mountains like Mount Olympos, Auxentios, Athos, Ganos, and Meteora.

 Although these different types of ascetics were on the fringes of the Byzantine clergy, they had a profound influence on the religious life of the Empire.
 However, during the middle and late Byzantine periods, most of these movements were integrated, in one form or another, into regular monasticism.